With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreFamily/youth Intervention Junior Family And Youth Intervention Programs is one of mental health facilities in Pelham, Alabama, located at 2280 Highway 35, 35124 zip code.
+Learn MoreFamily/youth Intervention Junior Family And Youth Intervention Programs is a mental health facility in Pelham, AL, located at 2280 Highway 35, in the 35124 zip code.
 Family/youth Intervention Junior Family And Youth Intervention Programs provides partial hospitalization/day treatment.
-Family/youth Intervention Junior Family And Youth Intervention Programs provides trauma therapy, behavior modification and individual psychotherapy to children / adolescents.
+Family/youth Intervention Junior Family And Youth Intervention Programs provides group therapy, trauma therapy and behavior modification to children / adolescents.
 Family/youth Intervention Junior Family And Youth Intervention Programs also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Family/youth Intervention Junior Family And Youth Intervention Programs include family psychoeducation and illness management and recovery.
+Some other services available at Family/youth Intervention Junior Family And Youth Intervention Programs include family psychoeducation and illness management and recovery.

 Learn MoreChildersburg Va Clinic is a mental health clinic in Childersburg, AL, located at 151 9th Avenue Nw, in the 35044 zip code.
-Childersburg Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Childersburg Va Clinic offers behavior modification, trauma therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Childersburg Va Clinic provides telemedicine/telehealth and outpatient treatment.
+Childersburg Va Clinic offers cognitive behavioral therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
 Childersburg Va Clinic also supports people with PTSD and veterans.
-More services at Childersburg Va Clinic include suicide prevention services, illness management and recovery and vocational rehabilitation services.
+More services at Childersburg Va Clinic include suicide prevention services, assertive community treatment and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.